|Who||BOHUSLAV MARTINŮ PHILHARMONIC VOJTĚCH SPURNÝ - Conductor|

 VOJTĚCH SPURNÝ – Conductor

-Vojtěch Spurný is a leading Czech conductor, pianist, harpsichord player and teacher.
+Born in 1964, Mr Spurný is a leading Czech conductor, pianist, harpsichord player and teacher.
 He studied piano and flute at the Prague Conservatory, and later opera direction, conducting and the harpsichord at the Academy of Performing Arts in Prague.
-He also studied the Interpretation of early music and the harpsichord at the Hoogeschool de Kunsten in Utrecht.
+The also studied the Interpretation of ancient music and the harpsichord at the Hoogeschool de Kunsten in Utrecht.